gusevlab/TWAS_HUB/jekyll/about.md

 ## How is TWAS hub generated?

 For each trait, a TWAS is carried out using the [FUSION](http://gusevlab.org/projects/fusion/) software.
 FUSON post-processing is then used to extract all significant associations (after Bonferroni correction) and grouped into contiguous loci and a step-wise conditional analysis is performed to identify independent associations (see more below).
 TWAS-reporter is then run on all traits to generate Markdown formatted reports which are human readable or can be flexibly converted to html/pdf/etc. We use a custom Jekyll layout to present these reports as a static web-site with data elements made interactive through javascript.
 Tables are handled by datatables.js and plots are handled by plotly.js.
+All code is available [on GitHub](https://github.com/gusevlab/TWAS_HUB).
+All data for each trait is available from the <i class="far fa-file-archive" aria-hidden="true"></i> links in the [TRAITS]({{ site.baseurl }}/traits){: .border} tab.

+## What does a TWAS association really mean?

+Please read this [blog post](http://sashagusev.github.io/2017-10/twas-vulnerabilities.html) for much more about interpreting TWAS signals and the relationship between TWAS, other methods, and complex disease architectures.

 ## Predictive models and weights.